gatling/gatling/src/docs/content/reference/current/core/assertions/index.md

 ## Scope

-An assertion can test a statistic calculated from all requests or only a part.
+An assertion can test a statistic calculated from all requests or only part of them.

 * `global`: use statistics calculated from all requests.
 * `forAll`: use statistics calculated for each individual request.